The importance of diversity

-Despite the typical characteristics of the business activity, which require specific technical training that mainly involves men in the marketplace, the female component is rising.
-In 2016, about 25% of new hires were women.
+Despite the typical characteristics of the business activity, which require specific technical training that mainly involves men in the marketplace, the female component is rising (+12% vs. 2020).

 Snam supports maternity

 At the end of 2021 37 people (29 of which were female) were employed on part time contracts.
 Depending on an employee’s private life, they can take hours/periods of leave from their work activities as well as the Smart Working.

 Average training hours men/women